-Vienna’s Stephansdom cathedral contains altars, organs, statues, and all the other accumulated treasures of an ancient cathedral.
-It also houses the remains of around 11,000 people in catacombs you can visit on a tour.
+Vienna’s Stephansdom cathedral contains altars, statues, and all the other accumulated treasures of an ancient cathedral.
+It also houses the remains of around 11,000 people in its catacombs.
+And you can visit them on a tour.

 - Intriguing visit to the cathedral crypts

-- Mix of airy vaults and darker catacombs
+- Mix of airy vaults & darker catacombs

 - My tour was in German & English

-- Tour tickets available from the guide but consider an all-inclusive option
+- Tour tickets available from the guide (cash only)

 - See also: